attachmentgenie/attachmentgenie-loki/README.md

 ## Usage

-All options and configuration can be done through interacting with the parameters on the main example class.
+All options and configuration can be done through interacting with the parameters on the main loki class.
 These are now documented via [Puppet Strings](https://github.com/puppetlabs/puppet-strings)

 You can view example usage in [REFERENCE](REFERENCE.md).